-The SGA President, upon wishing to resign from office, must submit a letter of resignation to the SGA Advisor(s) and the SGA Vice President.
-The letter must be submitted two weeks prior to the actual date of resignation.
-All other resignations must be submitted in writing to the SGA President with copies to the Student Activities Coordinator at least one week in prior to the actual date of resignation.
+The SGA/GSGA President, upon wishing to resign from office, must submit a letter of resignation to the Student Activities Coordinator and the SGA/GSGA Vice President.
+The letter must be submitted two weeks prior to the end of the term they are resigning from.
+All other resignations must be submitted in writing to the SGA/GSGA President with copies to the Student Activities Coordinator at least two weeks prior to the actual date of resignation.
 If there is an opening in one of the key officer positions (this includes the positions of President and Vice President), an election to fill the positions will be held within two weeks after the resignation.
-The Vice-President will stand in as the President of the SGA between the former President's time of resignation or dismissal and the reelection time.
+The Vice-President will stand in as the President of the SGA/GSGA between the former President's time of resignation or dismissal and the reelection time.

-If an individual who holds an SGA position other than the President or Vice President, resigns, the remaining officers will appoint an individual to serve in the vacant position for the remainder of the term and seek approval of the appointee by a majority vote of the official SGA officers and representatives (not including Members-at-large).
-If a decision cannot be reached, the position will be opened to the general student body, and a campaign will be conducted.
+If a student who holds an SGA/GSGA position other than the President or Vice President, resigns before the end of the term, for reasons beyond their control, the remaining officers will appoint an individual to serve in the vacant position for the remainder of the term and seek approval of the appointee by a majority vote of the official SGA/GSGA officers and representatives (not including Members-at-large).
+If a decision cannot be reached, the position will be opened to the general student body, and a campaign will be conducted only if there is more than $\frac{1}{2}$ term left.

-Any SGA member resigning from a position cannot be considered for another elected position.
+Any SGA/GSGA member resigning from a position cannot be considered for another elected position.
 Resigning members may only assume the post of member-at-large status and may not participate as a candidate in any future elections.